-Second drag: a Belgian salesman, a colleague from another department, complained to the management.
-According to him, it was unthinkable for such a renowned company to put a non native in charge of such a demanding market.
+Second drag: a Belgian salesman, who was a colleague from another department, complained to the management.
+According to him, it was unthinkable for such a renowned company to put a non-native in charge of such a demanding market.

 Yeah well, you know what?

 Whatever you do, there will always be someone who won’t appreciate. 😑We’ll all have to come to terms with that.

 Nonetheless, the experience was satisfactory, for all the parties involved. 👏 When I was in a bind, I beg their pardon, reassuring them that I won’t have treated their queries with less care than my colleagues.

 I simplified: Sir, please confirm I have understood properly: is this what you mean?

 When I was answering, they were immediately asking for their representatives, so I was notifying them in French:

 She is out of office until Monday 26th, and for the time being I’ll be the one in charge of you.